department-of-veterans-affairs/va.gov-team/products/education-careers/application/VRRAP/design/content-doc.md

 **All of these must be true.
 You're:**

-* At least 22 years of age but not more than 66 years of age,
+* Between 22 and 66 years old
-* Unemployed because of the COVID-19 pandemic,
+* Unemployed because of the COVID-19 pandemic
-* Not eligible for GI Bill or VR&E benefits (or, if you're eligible for the Post-9/11 GI Bill, you've transferred all of your benefits to family members),
+* Not eligible for GI Bill or VR&E benefits (or, if you're eligible for the Post-9/11 GI Bill, you've transferred all of your benefits to family members)
-* Not rated as totally disabled because you can't work,
+* Not rated as totally disabled because you can't work
-* Not enrolled in a federal or state jobs program,
+* Not enrolled in a federal or state jobs program
 * Not receiving unemployment benefits (including CARES Act benefits)